delfi23/delfi23/README.md

 :point_right: A web developer enthusiast

 - :books: I studied environmental engineering where I learned my first language: **C**
-- :nerd_face: I’m currently learning **Java Full Stack** and **Python Frontend**
+- :nerd_face: I’m currently learning **Java Full Stack**
-- :computer: I’m looking to collaborate on any project you need help from a trainee on Java or Python.
+- :computer: I’m looking to collaborate on any project you need help from a trainee on Java.
 - 📫 Reach me at: http://www.linkedin.com/in/delfinatroncoso // delfitroncoso@gmail.com

 <!---